Investigators

 Matthew Miller, PT, DPT, NCS, PhD

 Dr. Matthew Miller is an Assistant Professor in the UCSF Department of Physical Therapy and Rehabilitation Science.
-He has more than 10 years of clinical experience as a Doctor of Physical Therapy, received his PhD in Rehabilitation with the UCSF Division of Geriatrics.
-Dr. Miller’s research, funded by the foundation for Physical Therapy Research, Department of Veterans Affairs, and National Institutes of Health, is focused on identifying and targeting behavioral factors within rehabilitation practice improve the health and quality of life for people with disability.
-His work ranges from quantitative studies of physical activity among prosthesis users, to qualitative analyses of psychosocial factors in the setting of chronic disease and amputation and mixed-methods investigations of telehealth physical therapy implementation during the COVID-19 pandemic.
-He was introduced to PLIE program through his work with Dr. Barnes has been a member of the PLIE research team since early 2020.
+Dr. Miller’s research is focused on identifying behavioral factors within rehabilitation practice to improve quality of life for people with disabilities.
+He was introduced to PLIÉ program through his work with Dr. Barnes has been a member of the PLIÉ research team since early 2020.

 Email: matthew.miller4@ucsf.edu